Free SKU generator

 The Complete Guide to Stock Keeping Units (SKUs) and a Free SKU Generator Tool

 As a retailer, whether you’re a beginner or have some experience, you’ve likely come across the term “SKU” (pronounced “skew”).
 You may have even used it in your business operations.
 However, you might be unsure about what a SKU is, how it relates to other product codes, and how to create one for your products.
+In this comprehensive guide, we’ll demystify the concept of SKUs and introduce you to our free SKU generator tool.
+By the end of this article, you’ll be equipped to enhance your product management system with well-optimized and unique SKU codes.

 Understanding SKU Numbers: What Are They?

 SKU stands for “Stock Keeping Unit.”
 It’s a distinctive alphanumeric code assigned to a product to help retailers manage their inventory.
 SKUs can be generated manually or through a SKU generator tool.
+Inventory management software and point of sale (POS) systems often include built-in features for generating SKUs.
+Additionally, some customer support channels may offer SKU creation assistance.

 How Do SKUs Work in Inventory Management?

 Imagine the frustration of ordering a product online, only to find out later that it’s out of stock or backordered.
 To prevent such disappointing experiences for customers, retailers use SKUs for efficient inventory management.
+SKUs are unique to each retailer and are essential for organizing, locating, and referencing products for order processing, invoicing, and other sales-related activities.
+By assigning a SKU to each item in their catalog, retailers can monitor product details, types, and inventory levels.
+This helps them identify when products are running low or occupying excess warehouse space.

 Comparing SKU, MPN, ASIN, and UPC: What’s the Difference?